Superbil/dotfiles/Readme.md

 this is my dotfiles

-I use stow to mangaer it.
+I use stow to manager it.

 ## Use way ##